hexagonix/Doc/Hexagonix/Hexagonix.en.md

 * [LittleKernel](https://github.com/littlekernel/lk)
 * [Google Fuchsia](https://fuchsia.googlesource.com/fuchsia/)

-To all these projects and developers, a huge thank you.
+To all these projects and developers, a huge thank you :heart:.

 </div>